GeoMOER/moer-mpg-geoai/docs/units/_unit02/unit02-05_digitize_training_areas.md

 In the "New GeoPackage Layer" window, give your new GeoPackage a name in the Database field.
 You also need to assign a name to the Table.
 Next, select the geometry type -- in this case "Polygon" because we want to create polygons.
 Then select the CRS for the layer.
 We want our polygons to have the same CRS as our DOP, so we select the option that begins with "Project CRS:".
 Finally, we have the option to add fields.
 Every polygon will have some unique attributes that will appear in the Attribute Table.
 We can use the attributes of a polygon (or any other geometry) to filter.
 It's important to think of generic categories for the fields, because they will be headers of columns and each polygon will be an entry in the table.
 In this example, we have chosen "Region" and "class" for our polygons, both of type text and length 20.
 To create the Layer, click OK.

-The category in the "class" field is particularly important for the prediction that we will make in Unit 3.
+The category in the "class" field is particularly important for model training, as it contains the response varaible.
 Create polygons with two categories of "class": one class in which you assign the value "building" to the digitized houses and another class in which you digitize various other aspects of the space (these polygons should have the value "other").
 Try to mix your polygons well in this category, i.e. include roads, cars, houses, water, fields, meadows and forest, in order to represent as broad of a spectrum as possible.
 {: .notice--info}

 Then, we need to toggle editing on for the Buildings layer.
 Right click on the Buildings layer in the Layer panel and select "Toggle editing".
 You also have the button to toggle editing on in the toolbar, if you have the Digitizing toolbar enabled ("View" > "Toolbars" > "Digitizing Toolbar").